michaelihwang/reddit-wallpaper-scraper/README.md

 ## Setup and Running Script

-1. Clone this repository
+1. Clone this repository via `git clone https://github.com/michaelihwang/reddit-wallpaper-scraper.git`.

-2. Use `pip3 install -r requirements.txt` to install dependencies if they are missing
+2. Use `pip3 install -r requirements.txt` to install dependencies if they are missing.

 3. Create directory `/Users/<User>/Pictures/Reddit_Wallpapers` (or change destination directory in the script).